Skip to Content

 Where Can You See Your Monthly Badges?

-You can find your monthly badges if you click on the challenge icon for the month that is on the top right-hand corner of the app.
+You can find your monthly badges if you click on the treasure chest tab, which is divided into “goals” and “badges”, then click on “badges.”

 There are two tabs in this section: Goals and Badges.
 The Badges tab is where you’ll find all the monthly badges that you’ve earned so far.